 RECITALS

-WHEREAS, Licensee plans to develop on the Property legally described in Exhibit A, attached hereto and incorporate herein by reference, a [subdivision to be known as The Commons at Falcon Field Filing No. 1; and
+WHEREAS, Licensee plans to develop on the Property legally described in Exhibit A, attached hereto and incorporate herein by reference, a subdivision to be known as The Commons at Falcon Field Filing No. 1; and

-WHEREAS, Licensor owns certain rights-of-way known as E. Woodmen Road and Rio Lane adjacent to the Property; and will own that certain rights-of-way to be platted as Retail Row Street and Jackdaw Drive within the property.
+WHEREAS, Licensor owns certain rights-of-way known as E. Woodmen Road and Rio Lane adjacent to the Property; and will own certain rights-of-way to be platted as Retail Row Street and Jackdaw Drive within the property.

 WHEREAS, Licensee wishes to install and maintain landscaping improvements and private storm sewer within the E. Woodmen Road, Rio Lane, Retail Row Street and Jackdaw Drive rights-of-way in order to comply with County landscaping and stormwater requirements;